Dante-010/chattr/README.md

 Services who do not need to know about each other are isolated through the use of two networks:
 - *frontend* (nginx - daphne)
 - *backend* (daphne - redis - postgres).

-#### CI
-There is also a CI workflow set up to connect to my personal server, update the source code, and restart the app.

 ----------